blackwell-systems/blackdot/docs/features.md

 > **Deep Modularity:** Every optional feature can be enabled or disabled independently, without breaking other parts of the system.

-The Feature Registry (`lib/_features.sh`) is the control plane for the blackdot framework.
+The Feature Registry (`lib/_features.sh`) is the control plane for the dotfiles framework.
 All optional functionality flows through it—enabling, disabling, dependency resolution, and persistence.

 The registry provides: